 Wireless Remote Panic Buttons:

 - Home security systems often use these kinds of panic buttons.
-They are small, portable devices that can be carried or placed around the house.
+Small, portable devices can be carried or placed around the house.
 When activated, they send a wireless signal to the security system’s control panel, triggering an alarm.

 -